top of page

 Song in Krymchak

-Karaite and Rabbinic Jews used a common Hebrew writing system, largely based on Byzantine practice with some Ashkenazi influence.
-The letter ט was almost exclusively used to mark /t/, even in words of Hebrew origin spelled with a ת.
-In both Turkic and Hebrew words the letter צ was exclusively pronounced /t͡ʃ/ (so “Krymchak” was קרימצאק).
+Written Krymchak often used a Hebrew writing system, largely based on Byzantine practice with some Ashkenazi influence.
+The sound /t/ was marked almost exclusively by the letter ט, even in words of Hebrew origin spelled with a ת.
+In both Turkic and Hebrew words, the letter צ was exclusively pronounced /t͡ʃ/ (so “Krymchak” was קרימצאק).
 The letter ק could stand for /q/, /k/, or /x/, and the sound /f/ (only found in borrowed words) was not distinguished from /p/.
 The sounds /γ/, /ʤ/, and /ŋ/ were all generally written as a גׄ with a mark above, with different individual scribes using different practices.
 The Cyrillic orthography developed by Rebi and Ačkinazi in the 1990s largely uses the same orthography as Russian, but with six additional letters: гь /γ/, къ /q/, нъ /ŋ/, ö /ø/, ÿ /y/, and чъ /ʤ/, and without the letters ё, ю, я, or ъ.

 Following is a brief text example, from a Krymchak adaptation of the Targum Song of Songs, chosen for its distinctly Rabbinate content.
 Notice the use of Turkish declension and pluralization on nouns of Hebrew origin, a rare feature among Jewish languages.